cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 ##### Update 2026-01-28

-I published a short field report about installing and operating a Nym node in 2026 on the Nym forum: [Nym Mixnet & dVPN: A Node Operator’s Guide (2026) + `nym-node-cli.py`](https://forum.nym.com/t/nym-mixnet-dvpn-a-node-operators-guide-2026-nym-node-cli-py/2115).
+I published a short field report about installing and operating a Nym node in 2026 on the Nym forum: [Nym Mixnet & dVPN: A Node Operator's Guide (2026) + `nym-node-cli.py`](https://forum.nym.com/t/nym-mixnet-dvpn-a-node-operators-guide-2026-nym-node-cli-py/2115).

 At the time of writing, my main open issue was that one server still behaved noticeably worse than the others, even though the setup was the same: